alexwlchan/alexwlchan.net/src/_posts/2019/2019-01-31-monki-gras-the-curb-cut-effect.md

 {%
   slide
   filename="slide20.jpg"
-  alt="A purple door with a silver handle."" caption="A silver door handle set against a purple door, with raindrops on the door's surface.
+  alt="A purple door with a silver handle." caption="A silver door handle set against a purple door, with raindrops on the door's surface.
 Image credit: [MabelAmber on Pixabay](https://pixabay.com/en/door-handle-doorknob-lock-door-3633943/), and recoloured by me."
 %}